inab/opeb-submission/docs/_sections/community.md

 * One __metrics consolidation docker__ : This docker is a secondary docker that will receive all previous metrics as input.
 This allows to perform some post-processing of the statistics, or secondary statistics that may need to use previous statistics.

- Some communities may want to apply some *penalization* in case the user has not provided results for all the entries in the Query Dataset, this is the recommended place to perform those penalizations.
+ Some communities may want to apply some *penalization* in case the participant has not provided results for all the entries in the Query Dataset, this is the recommended place to perform those penalizations.
 *This container is not mandatory.*

   * *Input*: